ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     it can be rendered as a `mention` node.
 In the absence of a specified `pattern`, it remains a valid markdown format and is displayed as an absolute link.
 2. If we intend to enable interaction by clicking, passing a URL can be leveraged to navigate users to their intended destination.
 For instance, when referencing an issue, clicking on it should direct the user to the issue page, and this functionality can be facilitated through the URL value.
-3. Furthermore, this will not disrupt the operation of the `AutoLink` format since the `mention` node is evaluated before the autolink marker.
+3. Furthermore, this will not disrupt the operation of the `AutoLink` format since the `mention` node is evaluated before the `autolink` mark.

 _Alternatives_:

-1.  `@mention` - a custom scheme (`user`) in the autolink format of CommonMark flavor `<user:user-id>`.
+1.  `@mention` - a custom scheme (`user`) in the Autolink format of CommonMark flavor `<user:user-id>`.

     Pros:

-    1. This markdown syntax does not interfere with the current `AutoLink` formats as the scheme we support for absolute link is `http` and `https`, whereas this is a unique scheme and yet follows the standard `CommonMark` markdown flavor
+    1. This markdown syntax does not interfere with the current `AutoLink` formats as the scheme we support for absolute links is `http` and `https`, whereas this is a unique scheme and yet follows the standard `CommonMark` markdown flavor
-    2. This syntax ensures the easy identification of a `mention` node using the `user` in place of `scheme` in autolink when parsing the entire markdown string
+    2. This syntax ensures the easy identification of a `mention` node using the `user` in place of `scheme` in Autolink when parsing the entire markdown string
     3. The same syntax can be used when other mentions like issue mention by having a different `scheme` in the string like `<issue:issue-id>`